 The policy states that the electronic invoicing standard is based on non-proprietary standards, and that all the electronic payments are supported.

 But the most important standard within the framework is its interoperable nature.
-The Alliance wants the electronic delivery exchange network to be accessible by all US and Canadian businesses through the use of accredited interoperable Access Points, an approach based on EESPA and Peppol interoperability networks.
+The Alliance wants the electronic delivery exchange network to be accessible by all US and Canadian businesses through the use of accredited interoperable Access Points, an approach based on GENA and Peppol interoperability networks.

 Access Points are interoperable service providers who are members of the Alliance’s network.
 Members include e-invoicing service providers (such as Unifiedpost Group), banks, B2B networks and payment service providers, just to name a few.